newjersey/navigator.business.nj.gov/content/src/fundings/premier-lender-program.md

 ### Eligibility

-- Businesses and nonprofits must commit to create or retain 1 new full-time job for every $65,000 in NJEDA exposure.
+- Businesses and nonprofits must commit to create or retain 1 new full-time job for every $65,000.
 There is an application fee of $1,000

 > **Benefits**
 >